Vettam

 Vettam is a 2004 Indian Malayalam-language screwball comedy film directed by Priyadarshan and written by Udayakrishna-Siby K. Thomas and Priyadarshan.
-It was produced by Menaka, Keerthy Suresh, and Revathy Sureshkumar through Revathy Kalamandhir.
+It was produced by Menaka, G. Suresh Kumar, and Revathy Sureshkumar through Revathy Kalamandhir.
 Dileep and Bhavna Pani lead an ensemble cast, also including Kalabhavan Mani, Innocent, Janardhanan, Nedumudi Venu, Jagathy Sreekumar, Cochin Haneefa, and Mamukkoya in supporting roles.
 The songs were composed by Berny-Ignatius and score by S. P. Venkatesh.

 Vettam was released in theatres on 20 August 2004.
 It was an underperformer at the box office.
 However, the film later gained a cult following.
 Priyadarshan partly adapted the film for his 2009 Hindi film De Dana Dan.
 The film was inspired by the 1995 film French Kiss.

 Plot

 Gopalakrishnan, an expert safecracker and thief known as Gopi, steals a precious chain from a museum, drawing the attention of the police.
 On the run, he crosses paths with Veena, who aims to stop her lover, Felix, from marrying a tycoon's daughter.
 To avoid capture, Gopi hides the stolen chain in Veena's bag, but it mysteriously disappears, leading Gopi to believe Veena still has it.
 He decides to follow her on a train journey.

 Things take a twist when Gopi is forced to jump off the train after Veena misses it while fetching water.
 Coincidentally, he lands in his hometown, where he is brutally beaten by his wicked elder brother.
 Gopi discovers that his younger sister's marriage is arranged to an older, wealthy, but uneducated man, orchestrated by his greedy elder brothers.
 He vows to find a better groom for his sister, but the stolen chain is still missing, and Veena appears to have it.

 Veena possesses the chain and offers it to Gopi in exchange for his help.
 Gopi embarks on a quest to secure the funds for his sister's wedding and regain the family properties.
 Meanwhile, his friend Mani escapes town with his lover, Maala, and they all meet at a hotel in Mysore where Veena's lover Felix and his family are staying for an engagement ceremony.